the-events-calendar/the-events-calendar/readme.txt

 = [4.2.2] unreleased =

+* Fix - Fixed the issue that would make multiple organizers details disappear when trying to submit invalid event data using Community
 * Fix - Add a check to avoid being unable to switch view when Filter Bar plugin is active and at least one field is set to auto-complete mode
 * Fix - Only add the events custom post type to the tag archive queries and not custom queries with tags [45635]